Animation and motion graphics After Effects workflow Storyboards and edit support

 Role-specific skills

-Motion design Animation After Effects Storyboarding Video editing Brand assets Timing and transitions Visual storytelling Creative collaboration Asset preparation
+Motion design Animation After Effects Storyboarding Video editing Visual storytelling Brand assets Timing and transitions Asset preparation Creative collaboration

 Working strengths